gogins/csound-wasm/README.md

 Then navigate to `http://localhost:8000` and view `minimal.html`.
 Click on the Play button to validate your installation.

+Do the same with `trichord_space.html` which also uses CsoundAC.

 Some of the examples herein will run from https://gogins.github.io/csound-examples.
 For more information, see my [csound-examples](https://github.com/gogins/csound-examples) repository.